progorovics/Payments_EventSourced/README.md

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

+This simulation initially creates a payment file and processes it in different workflow steps like -format categorization
+-validation
+-bank channel auto-assignment
+-fraud check
+-optimization

+At the end of the simulation the payment file status and events gets printed to the UI

 ## Install pre-requisites

 You'll need to install the following pre-requisites in order to build SAFE applications